RMITLibrary/easy_cite/2022-build/markdown/ieee.md

 #### Reference list

-When citing reports from a print source with an corporate author make sure to include the following information where available:
+When citing reports from a print source with a corporate author make sure to include the following information where available:

 Organisation/company name, "Title of report," Publisher, Place of Publication City, abbrev.
 US State (if applicable), Country, Report Number/Type (if available), Month Day (if available), Year of Publication.